-For the purposes of this subsection a motor sport park shall mean a paved track, not wider than 12 metres and used for the purpose of accommodating recreational, and educational motor sports including driving schools, car clubs, corporate motoring activities, promotions and vehicle demonstrations and does not include major spectator events and professional motor racing, drag racing or demolition events.
-Accessory facilities including parking and paved paddocks as well as buildings for administration, maintenance and track control facilities shall also be permitted.
-Seating areas for spectators on the entire site shall be limited to one or more structures with a combined total seating capacity of not more than 125 persons.
+- (a) The uses permitted within the Rural Exception Five designation shall be limited to a motor sport track, automotive related retail, maintenance and storage uses, and tourism-related commercial uses. - A motor sport track shall mean a paved track, not wider than 12 metres (b) and used for the purpose of accommodating recreational and educational non-motorized events and motor sports including, but not limited to, driving schools, car clubs, corporate motoring activities, promotions, vehicle demonstrations and does not include drag racing or demolition events.
+Accessory track related facilities including parking and paved paddocks, as well as buildings for administration, maintenance and track control facilities shall also be permitted.
+Seating areas for spectators on the entire site shall be limited to one or more structures or areas with a combined total capacity of not more than 3,000 persons.
+No more than 3,000 spectators per day shall be permitted at the motor sport track.
+Accessory spectator facilities such as food concessions and souvenir shops shall also be permitted.
+The motor sport track shall operate in accordance with Ministry of Environment noise guidelines and the Township noise by-law.

-It is recognized that there are significant and unique noise issues related to the operation of the motor sport track which could have impacts on surrounding community.
-In order to mitigate these impacts, Council shall consider the use of noise control measures that can include but not necessarily be limited to:
+It is recognized that there are significant and unique noise issues related to the operation of the motor sport track, which could have impact on the surrounding community.
+It is also recognized that new noise sources such as temporary public address systems and/or sound systems, spectators and noise emitted from non-track related automotive uses could have noise impacts.
+In order to mitigate these impacts, Council shall consider the use of noise control measures that can include but not necessarily be limited to the following: